stealthmachines/HDGL-golden-dome/README.md

 never actually wired into `runtime64.asm`.
 Worth resolving before any real H81-BTC-Pro bring-up — the spec and the boot-tested binary disagree.

+## Zipped Repos in /zip folder

+/zip/old files.zip - contains many of the files from which the present repo is derived.

+/zip/HDGL-fabric-frozen-core.zip - contains files which carry, unchanged, from the many versions of 'fabric'.
+This is useful for new buildouts.

+/zip/HDGL-standalone.zip - our distilled (this version) is distilled from this repo.

 ## Not included here, on purpose

 MANIFEST.md is renamed README.md (this file) — every single tag has a